-Your doctor will determine which type of surgery is best for you and how long you need to stay in the hospital or surgical center based on a variety of factors.
-These include your diagnosis, age, medical history, general health, and possibly your personal preference.
+Your doctor will determine which type of surgery is best for you and how long you need to stay in the hospital or surgical center based on your diagnosis, age, medical history, general health, and possibly your personal preference.
 Learn about the different total hip replacement procedures and ask why your doctor will use a particular type of procedure for you.

 Types of anesthesia that may be used

-Your surgeon will perform a total hip replacement using a nerve block or general anesthesia, depending on the specific procedure.
+Your surgeon will perform a total hip replacement using either regional anesthesia or general anesthesia, depending on the specific procedure.

-- General anesthesia is a combination of intravenous (IV) medications and gases that put you in a special type of sleep.
-During general anesthesia, you are unaware of the procedure and will not feel any pain.
-In some cases, you may also receive a peripheral nerve block infusion in addition to general anesthesia.
-This type of anesthesia involves an injection or a continuous drip of a liquid anesthetic, which flows through a tiny tube inserted near your surgical site to control pain during and after surgery.
+- General anesthesia is a combination of intravenous (IV) medications and gases that put you in a deep sleep.
+You are unaware of the procedure and will not feel any pain.
+You may also receive a peripheral nerve block infusion in addition to general anesthesia.
+A peripheral nerve block infusion involves an injection or a continuous drip of a liquid anesthetic.
+The anesthetic flows through a tiny tube inserted near your surgical site to control pain during and after surgery.

-- A nerve block is also known as regional anesthesia, an epidural, or spinal anesthesia.
-For regional anesthesia, your anesthesiologist or nurse anesthetist will inject an anesthetic medication around certain nerves in the spine so you do not feel anything from the waist down.
-You will be awake, but kept as comfortable as possible during the procedure.
-You may receive sedation to help you relax and stay comfortable.
+- Regional anesthesia is also known as a nerve block, an epidural, or spinal anesthesia.
+Your anesthesiologist or nurse anesthetist will inject an anesthetic around certain nerves in the spine so you do not feel anything from the waist down.
+You will likely have sedation with regional anesthesia to keep you relaxed and comfortable.

 What to expect the day of your total hip replacement

-- To talk with a pre-operative nurse.
+- Talk with a preoperative nurse.
 The nurse will perform an exam and ensure that all needed tests are in order.
-The nurse can also answer questions and will make sure that you sign the surgical consent.
+The nurse can also answer questions and will make sure you understand and sign the surgical consent.

-- To remove all clothing and jewelry and dress in a hospital gown.
+- Remove all clothing and jewelry and dress in a hospital gown.
 It is a good idea to leave all jewelry and valuables at home or with a family member if possible.
-The surgical team will respect your privacy and give you blankets for modesty and warmth in the surgical suite.
+The surgical team will give you blankets for modesty and warmth.

 - A surgical team member will start an IV.